 Visit an Elephant Sanctuary

 A number of elephant camps and sanctuaries can be found in the Tham Than Lot National Park (also called Chaloem Rattanakosin National Park) located northeast of Erawan and the hydroelectric dam.
-Numerous wildlife conservation groups now advise against riding elephants and conditions for elephants are questionable at some of these camps.
+Numerous wildlife conservation groups now advise against riding elephants; conditions for elephants are questionable at some of these camps.

 ElephantsWorld, one of the sustainable choices in the area, allows visitors a chance to interact with elephants in a helpful way without riding them.
 Elephants aren’t forced to perform.
 Western volunteers live and work on site to help with care.